thorenscientific/documentation/docs/eval/user-guide/mem/adxl355-pmdz/index.rst

 Configuring the SD Card
 -----------------------

-Follow the configuration procedure under **Configuring the SD Card for Raspberry Pi Projects** at :external+adi-kuiper-gen:doc:`use-kuiper-image`, substituting the following lines in **config.txt**:
+Follow the configuration procedure for Raspberry Pi at :external+adi-kuiper-gen:doc:`hardware-configuration`, substituting the following lines in **config.txt**:

 ::